julioacontreras/auth-service/README.md

 # Auth Service

-Is a simple auth service authentication.
+Is a minimalist auth service authentication.

 ## 🚀 Get started